I prodded at the fragment of my front tooth, which jutted from the gums like a crumbled gravestone.

 I kicked the door open and swatted the light switch, a red sauce stain smeared across the wall.
 The ceramic of the basin thumped against my belly, and my mirror image grinned at me.

 Lo and behold, my front tooth had fallen out.
 The absence gaped — a single ebony key lined by ivories.
-The sight reminded me of childhood, back when it was normal for teeth to fall out.
+The sight reminded me of childhood, back when it would be normal if a tooth fell out.
 Memories of hidden teeth beneath pillows, of waking to find a single solid coin.

 I smiled at my reflection and tilted my head, this way and that, to get a proper look at the newly-vacated spot.
 The gums throbbed, and a small bead of blood trickled from the hole.
-But all in all, it was hard to tamp down the excitement that brimmed in my chest.
+But all in all, I couldn’t tamp down the excitement that brimmed in my chest.
 I slapped the basin.
 “Ha!”

 The other central incisor clattered to the basin and rattled down the sink.